matinbavardi/matinbavardi/README.md

+## About me

+### Educations
+- Medical Laboratory Sciences
+  - University of Tehran (1988-1992)
+- Theoretical Physics
+  - University Of Montreal (2005-2009)

-### Hi there 👋
+### Awards
+- Honour medal of Foreign Affairs - France
+  - December 2004
+  - Issued by France Prime Minister Jean-Pierre Raffarin, on the proposal of the Ministry of Foreign Affairs.
+  - This prestigious award is a French decoration, created at the beginning of the Third Republic, to reward outstanding services to the French cause, and to recognize acts of courage and devotion to duties performed for French citizens outside of France.

 <!--

-Honour medal of Foreign Affairs - France
-December 2004
-Issued
- by France Prime Minister Jean-Pierre Raffarin, on the proposal of the Ministry of Foreign Affairs.
-This prestigious award is a French decoration, created at the beginning of the Third Republic, to reward outstanding services to the French cause, and to recognize acts of courage and devotion to duties performed for French citizens outside of France.

 **matinbavardi/matinbavardi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.